oyeanuj/react-input-range/README.md

 `InputRange` is a React component allowing users to input numeric values within a specific range.
 It can accept a single value, or a range of values (min/max).
 By default, basic styles are applied, but can be overridden depending on your design requirements.

+---

+**NOTE**: To see the list of changes in this branch, [look at this commit](https://github.com/oyeanuj/react-input-range/tree/b22dbc1b317407dee36c1d0acf2e7be6717d25cf) and a few before this

 [![Build Status](https://travis-ci.org/davidchin/react-input-range.svg?branch=master)](https://travis-ci.org/davidchin/react-input-range)

 ## Demo